Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/docs/README.md

     <img src="https://raw.githubusercontent.com/Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/master/BlogImg/img9.png">
   </p>
 </figure>
-We adjusted our loss function slightly to take the mean along the image difference channel axis, followed by calculating the mean along the row and column dimensions, rather than simply calculating the sum along the row, column and channel axis.
+We [adjusted our loss function](https://github.com/pradeeplam/Anime-Sketch-Coloring-with-Swish-Gated-Residual-UNet/commit/9ac50c1d421bc675a76dcba69aa95da0547cce49) slightly to take the mean along the image difference channel axis, followed by calculating the mean along the row and column dimensions, rather than simply calculating the sum along the row, column and channel axis.
 This fixed the issue.

 ## Training
-The images used for training were collected from the “Safebooru” online anime dataset which is a “safe” subset of the “Danbooro” dataset (Although, would still highly not recommend viewing in public).
+The images used for training were collected from the “Safebooru” online anime dataset which is a “safe” subset of the “Danbooro” dataset (while Safebooru is “safer” than Danbooru, it unfortunately is definitely still NSFW).
 We initially ran these images through a cartoonization filter provided by OpenCV but noticed that the resulting images had less defined edges less than in the original paper.
-The authors were able to point us to the method they had used: Github.
+The authors were able to point us to the [method they had used](https://github.com/lllyasviel/sketchKeras/).

 The network took roughly 2 days to train on a server with a 3 GHz Xeon Gold 6154 CPU and a Nvidia Titan XP GPU with 12GB of RAM.

 The loss progression was as follows:

  <figure>
   <p align="center">